We love digital - Call

-Aaron Levy is our guest poster today who is looking at which advertising formats work best with YouTube, alongside the best metrics to track and an amazing new feature that hardly anyone knows about.
+Aaron Levy looks at which advertising formats work best with YouTube, alongside the best metrics to track and an amazing new feature that hardly anyone knows about.

 I’m sure at this point just about everyone has heard YouTube’s claim to fame driven home by Google reps.
 No, not that it’s the world’s largest repository of cat videos.
 Rather if you haven’t heard, YouTube is actually the second largest search engine on the internet.
 Search engine!
 So why aren’t we search marketers taking advantage?